EAPD-DRB/OG-ZAF/docs/book/content/calibration/demographics.md

 (Chap_Demog)=
 # Demographics

-We start the `OG-ZAF` section on modeling the household with a description of the demographics of the model. {cite}`Nishiyama:2015` and {cite}`DeBackerEtAl:2019` have recently shown that demographic dynamics are likely the biggest influence on macroeconomic time series, exhibiting more influence than fiscal variables or household preference parameters.
+Demographics are a key component of the macroeconmic model. {cite}`Nishiyama:2015` and {cite}`DeBackerEtAl:2019` have recently shown that demographic dynamics are likely the biggest influence on macroeconomic time series, exhibiting more influence than fiscal variables or household preference parameters.

 In this chapter, we characterize the equations and parameters that govern the transition dynamics of the population distribution by age.
 In `OG-ZAF`, we take the approach of taking mortality rates and fertility rates from outside estimates.
 But we estimate our immigration rates as residuals using the mortality rates, fertility rates, and at least two consecutive periods of population distribution data.
 This approach makes sense if one is modeling a country in which one is not confident in the immigration rate data.
 If the country has good immigration data, then the immigration residual approach we describe below can be skipped.